juniorq1995/fundis_bold_formatter/README.md

 4. Create a .env file and add environment variabels (ex: username, password)
 5. Copy/download the input csv file (which contains a column with the iNat values named 'iNat number'')
 6. Activate the pipenv (python virtual environment) with the command 'pipenv shell'
-7. In a terminal, from the same directory as inat2bold.py, run 'python3 inat2bold.py'
+7. In a terminal, from the same directory as inat2bold.py, run 'python inat2bold.py' or 'python inat2bold.py insert_filename_here.csv' if the input file is not named 'input.csv'